Peyman-HK/Stabilized-HiDe-MK/README.md

 ## Results

-In the folder manuals, we explained step by step how to run the code to observe results from both learning through HiDe-MK python code and obtaining FDR-Power through R scripts.
-To obtain the FDR and power through the feature importance score learned by HiDe-MK, you should run the R script FDR_Pow_MK.R.
+In the folder manuals, we explained step by step how to run the code to observe results from both learning through stabilized HiDe-MK python code, and obtaining FDR-Power through R scripts.
+To obtain the FDR and power through the feature importance score learned by stabilized HiDe-MK, you should run the R script FDR_Pow_MK.R.
 The target FDR levels are set from 0.01 to 0.20 with step size 0.01.

 We also uploaded a tabel, "Table_Summary_TopMed_Imputed_Median.csv", obtained through the real data analysis which includes feature importance scores for each genetic variant.
 Through the "Manhattan plot.ipyng" and using jupyter notebook, the following plot can be displayed: